 Daniel Chavez

 Daniel (he/him) was born and raised in Saticoy and his ancestral line can be traced to parts of modern-day Mexico.
 He is Co-founder and Farm Manager of the Saticoy Depot, a decolonized urban farm.
-Daniel is also the Food Bank Coordinator of the AS Food Bank at the University of California Santa Barbara.
+Daniel is also the Bilingual Organic Consultant at the Rodale Institute.
 He was often found at the Saticoy Library as a kid where he developed a love for volunteerism as a tutor or at his job working at Yeto’s market.
-As a young adult, he helped at the community food pantry and finds himself proud to continue working towards uplifting his neighbors and hometown with the Saticoy Farmers Market.
+As a young adult, he helped at the community food pantry and finds himself proud to continue working towards uplifting his neighbors and hometown with Saticoy Food Hub.
 His favorite vegetable is the amazing and delicious miniature cabbage known as the brussel sprout.
 He loves cooking them with hoisin sauce and peanuts or just looking at how funky they grow on big stalks.

 Paulina Nava